tahaafzal5/the-rust-programming-language/Notes.md

   * There can only be one owner at a time
   * When the owner goes out of scope, the value will be dropped
 * `String` type can be mutated but String literals cannot and that is because of the difference in how these two types deal with memory (stack vs heap).
-  * When the size of a String is known as compile time, like literals, they are hardcoded in the final executable, so their size cannot change.
+  * When the size of a string is known as compile time, like literals, they are hardcoded in the final executable, so their size cannot change.
   * When the size of a String is unknown at compile time and can change during the program's execution, they are allocated on the heap during runtime.
 * Some languages have a garbage collector and some require the programmer to manage the memory (`allocate` and `free`).
 In Rust, the memory is automatically returned once the variable that owns it goes out of scope, using a function called `drop`.
 * When we do something like the following: